AllinolCP/Dance-Contest-Plus/README.md

 ## Current Features
 - Importing osu!mania songs
+- Not shitty code

 ## Planned Features
+- Using the actual osu! api to grab songs (next thing)
 - Importing songs to the actual song list, permanently
-- Using the actual osu! api to grab songs
 - Auto/Bot mode
 - Hyperspeed
 - Actually syncing the penguins dancing to the beat of the song
-- Not shitty code

 ## FAQ
 ### Why doesn't my song work?